yuvalmGS/gigaspaces-wiki-jekyll/sbp/calculation-offload---gigaspaces-excel-integration.markdown

 As a first step, you need to load your data from its current source to the space.

-GigaSpaces provides [OpenSpaces|XAP66:Product Architecture#ProductArchitecture-OpenSpacesAPIandComponents] as its main API.
+GigaSpaces provides depanlinkOpenSpacestengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/Product+Architecture#ProductArchitecture-OpenSpacesAPIandComponentsbelakanglink as its main API.
 However, it is also possible to load data from different types of applications transparently, using different connectors implemented by GigaSpaces:
 - For messaging-based applications, refer to the depanlinkJMStengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/JMSbelakanglink section.
 - If your application is an external data source (like a database), refer to the depanlinkPersistencytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/Persistencybelakanglink section.